 - Nintendo's Miis have all the same facial and hair combinations, however males wear a shirt and pants and females wear a dress that flares out.

-- The female Kongs in the Donkey Kong Country series have long, blonde hair.
+- Three of the four female Kongs in the Donkey Kong Country series have long, blonde hair.
+The only one to not have it is Wrinkly Kong, as she is an old lady.

 - Pablo Sanchez of Backyard Sports has a baseball cap, is bald, and wears shorts.
 In every game except Skateboarding where he wears a helmet.